hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

 `king` refers to which file is set as the best of a duplicate group.
-If you are doing potential duplicate comparisons, the kings of your two groups are usually the ideal representatives, and the 'get some pairs to filter'-style commands try to select the kings of the various to-be-compared duplicate groups. `is_king` is a convenience bool for when a file is king of its own group.
+If you are doing potential duplicate comparisons, the kings of your two groups are usually the ideal representatives, and the 'get some pairs to filter'-style commands will always select the kings of the various to-be-compared duplicate groups. `is_king` is a convenience bool for when a file is king of its own group.

 **It is possible for the king to not be available.** Every group has a king, but if that file has been deleted, or if the file domain here is limited and the king is on a different file service, then it may not be available.
-A similar issue occurs when you search for filtering pairs--while it is ideal to compare kings with kings, if you set 'files must be pixel dupes', then the user will expect to see those pixel duplicates, not their champions--you may be forced to compare non-kings. `king_is_on_file_domain` lets you know if the king is on the file domain you set, and `king_is_local` lets you know if it is on the hard disk--if `king_is_local=true`, you can do a `/get_files/file` request on it.
+The regular hydrus potential duplicate pair commands always look at kings, so a group like this will not contribute to any 'potential duplicate pairs' count or filter fetch and so on.
+If you need to do your own clever manual lookups, `king_is_on_file_domain` lets you know if the king is on the file domain you set, and `king_is_local` lets you know if it is on the hard disk--if `king_is_local=true`, you can do a `/get_files/file` request on it.
 It is generally rare, but you have to deal with the king being unavailable--in this situation, your best bet is to just use the file itself as its own representative.

 All the relationships you get are filtered by the file domain.
 If you set the file domain to 'all known files', you will get every relationship a file has, including all deleted files, which is often less useful than you would think.
 The default, 'all my files', is usually most useful.